 I nodded in agreement.
 “Yeah.”

 There have been seasons in our marriage when we stuck to a near-religious schedule for our date nights, sacred both on our calendar and in our budget.
-Other seasons, things are more chaotic.
+In other seasons, things are more chaotic.
 We’re definitely in a chaotic season right now.

 I licked the salt on the rim of my glass and took another sip.
 I could feel beads of sweat running down my back, despite the shade and the misting fans.
 Texas summer is no joke.